5 Top Reasons You Should See a Vegan Nutritionist

 Our values are not understood or accepted.
 Sometimes we are told that vegan diets aren’t healthy with no explanation.

-While we don’t have to agree that vegan diets are the healthiest, we do know that many of us can live healthy lives on this eating pattern(3).
+While we don’t have to agree that vegan diets are the healthiest, we do know that many of us can eat healthfully on this eating pattern (3).

 If a doctor has a specific reason why one cannot consume a vegan diet, we need to know why in order to make an informed decision.
-After all, you didn’t choose a vegan lifestyle because it was easy.
+After all, you didn’t choose a vegan lifestyle because it was easy!

 Here are some examples of more complex area’s that could benefit from a Registered Dietitian Nutritionist’s help (FYI: not a comprehensive list):